-The MCO shall accept enrollment of Beneficiaries in the order in which they apply.
-Beneficiaries who do not opt out nor choose an MCO will be assigned to an MCO by the STATE.
+The MCO shall accept enrollment of Beneficiaries in the order in which they apply or are assigned.
+Beneficiaries who do not choose an MCO within the allotted time will be assigned to an MCO by the STATE.
+Enrollees will be assigned to the MCO using the technical specifications posted on the STATE web site.